 Hum/En 29.
 Dream Narratives.
-9 units (3-0-6); first term.
+9 units (3-0-6); third term.
 Dream narratives reveal as much about cultural beliefs and superstitions as they do about techniques of narration and interpretation.
-This course investigates key developments in the literature on dreams and dream interpretations during a time period when they were subjected to competing religious and scientific interpretations.
-Examples will focus on the time period between the Renaissance and the Enlightenment and will include texts by Descartes, Calderón, Shakespeare, and Diderot.
+This course investigates key developments in the literature on dreams and dream interpretations with examples drawn from the Renaissance through the beginning of the nineteenth century.
+Selected readings from Boccaccio, Descartes, Calderón, Shakespeare, and Diderot, among others.
 Instructor: Holland.

 Hum/En 33.
 Modern Metamorphoses.
 9 units (3-0-6); second term.
 Narratives of metamorphosis have traditionally used their dramatic subject matter-a radical change of form-as a vehicle for social criticism.
-This course explores the ways in which twentieth-century writers experiment with the concept of metamorphosis to take on the most pressing political and social issues of their day, including slavery, women's rights, and critiques of capitalist excess.
+This course explores the ways in which twentiethcentury writers experiment with the concept of metamorphosis to take on the most pressing political and social issues of their day, including slavery, women's rights, and critiques of capitalist excess.
 Readings to include Kafka, Garnett, Orwell, Tawada, and Erpenbeck.
 Instructor: Holland.
+Not offered 2019-20.

 Hum/En 35.
 Major British Authors.
-9 units (3-0-6); offered by announce-ment.
+9 units (3-0-6); offered by announcement.
 This course will introduce students to one or more of the genres of English literature, including poetry, drama, and prose fiction, by studying major authors from different periods.
 Sometimes the course will cover a wide range of authors, while at others it will concentrate on a few.
 Authors might include Chaucer, Shakespeare, Milton, Austen, George Eliot, or Joyce.
-Not offered 2018-19.
+Not offered 2019-20.

 Hum/En 36.
 American Literature and Culture.
 9 units (3-0-6); offered by announcement.
 Studies of American aesthetics, genres, and ideas from the birth of the nation to the present.
 Students will be introduced to the techniques of formal analysis.
 We will consider what constitutes evidence in relation to texts and how to develop a persuasive interpretation.
 Topics may include Nature's Nation, slavery and its aftermath, individualism and the marketplace, the "New Woman," and the relation between word and image.
-Not offered 2018-19.
+Not offered 2019-20.

 Hum/En 37.
 Modern European Literature.
 9 units (3-0-6); offered by announcement.
 An introduction to literary analysis through a sustained exploration of the rise and aftermath of modernism.
 What was the modernist revolt of the early 20th century, how did it challenge literary tradition and existing social forms, and to what extent have we inherited a world remade by modernism?
 While the course will focus on British and Continental literature, writers from other parts of the world whose work closely engages the European tradition may also be considered.
 Authors may include Flaubert, James, Conrad, Joyce, Woolf, Kafka, Borges, Yeats, and Eliot.
-Not offered 2018-19.
+Not offered 2019-20.

 Hum/En 38.
 Telling Time in American Modernism.
 9 units (3-0-6); first term.
-This course will explore modernist literature's relationship to time.
-We will identify the methods that modernist narratives use to characterize the experience of lived time, or temporality, such as stream of consciousness, non-linear storytelling, and narrative omissions.
-We will ask: what challenges does temporal experience pose to clock time and, more broadly, historical time?
-The course will emphasize the influence of new technologies on modernist representations of time and space, including rural and urban space, and modernism's engagement with changing attitudes regarding race, gender and sexuality.
-Students will learn about key movements within American modernism, including the Harlem Renaissance, and may opt to analyze modernist literature's relationships to other genres, including music and visual culture.
-Authors studied will include: Gertrude Stein, Jean Toomer, Nella Larsen, and William Faulkner.
+This course will explore modern American literature's interest in time.
+We will identify the narrative methods that modernist texts use to characterize the experience of lived time, or temporality, such as streams of consciousness, non-linear storytelling, and narrative omissions.
+What challenges do such methods pose to clock time and, more broadly, historical time?
+Students will learn about key literary movements within American modernism, and they will consider modernist literature's relationships to other genres and media, including music and visual culture.
+The course will emphasize modernism's engagements with shifting social norms related to race, class, gender, and sexuality during the first half of the twentieth century.
 Instructor: Sherazi.
-Not offered 2018-19.